TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-altera-ep2s60-ddr/README.txt

 As of this time, the DDR interface only works up to 120 MHz.
 At 130 MHz, DDR data can be read but not written.

-NOTE: the test bench cannot be simulated with DDR enabled because the Altera pads do not have the correct delay models.

 * The SMSC LAN91C111 10/100 Ethernet controller is attached
   to the I/O area of the memory controller at address 0x20000300.
   The ethernet interrupt is connected to GPIO[4], i.e. IRQ4.